vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

    the output.
 1. The values can be retrieved in the order they first appeared, which allows us to trivially retrieve either the first or last stored value.

+The proposed Protobuf representation allows all possible combination of values for a tag set, and minimizes the encoded size in the presence of repeated tag names.
+It also requires no further parsing to separate out tag names from values.

 ## Drawbacks